openedx/edx-documentation/en_us/video/source/video_prereqs.rst

 * Grant access privileges to each YouTube channel to members of the corresponding course team.

-Video administrators may also, on occasion, work with members of the edX media team and course teams to resolve questions about video files.
+Video administrators also work with members of the edX media team and course teams to distribute information and resolve questions about video files.

+.. note:: The edX media team adds video files to the YouTube CMS account.
+ Video administrators are not responsible for this activity.

 EdX recommends that organizations identify specific individuals as the video administrators for all of your courses.
 By working with the edX team over